IlNonoP/LibreRecall/README.md

 IMAGES_PATH="static/images/" #the directory where the images and.txt files will be saved. default static/images/ (must end with /)
 TIME_BETWEEN_SCREENSHOT=30 #the time in seconds between screenshots REMOTE_ACCESS=false #by default it is false, it allows you to connect to the web interface via the IP of the computer on which it is running
+SERVER=false #by default is false.
+This option can turn off screenshoot function.
+LibreRecall.
+The program will only become a self-hosted web page, you just have to find a way to save the files created by LibreRecall on your PC in your server
 ```
 Each option is already commented on, but let's see them specifically